NuGet/docs.microsoft.com-nuget/docs/What-is-NuGet.md

 To make these processes work efficiently, NuGet does some behind-the-scenes optimizations.
 Most notably, NuGet manages both machine-wide and project-specific package caches to shortcut installation and reinstallation.
 Where the machine-wide cache is concerned, any package that you download and install in a project is stored in the cache, such that installing the same package in another project doesn't have to download it again.
 This is clearly very helpful when you're frequently restoring a larger number of packages, as on a build server.
 For more details on the mechanism and how to work with it, see [Managing the NuGet cache](../consume-packages/managing-the-nuget-cache.md).

 Within an individual project, NuGet does a lot of work to manage the overall dependency graph.
 (When using `project.json` or &lt;PackageReference&gt;, NuGet keeps that information in a secondary file called `project.lock.json` and `project.assets.json`, respectively.)
 This again includes resolving multiple references to different versions of the same package.

-That is, it's quite common that a project takes a dependency on one or more packages that themselves had the same dependencies.
-For example, the most popular package on nuget.org, Newtonsoft.Json, is quite frequently used by application and packages alike to manage JSON data, so in the entire dependency graph you could easily have ten different references to Newtonsoft.Json.
-At the same time, you don't want to bring multiple versions of that package into the application itself, so NuGet sorts out which single version that everyone can use.
+That is, it's quite common that a project takes a dependency on one or more packages that themselves have the same dependencies.
+For example, some of the most useful utility packages on nuget.org are employed by many other packages.
+In the entire dependency graph, ten, you could easily have ten different references to different versions of the same package.
+However, you don't want to bring multiple versions of that package into the application itself, so NuGet sorts out which single version that everyone can use.
 (See [Dependency Resolution](consume-packages/dependency-resolution.md) for more on this topic.)

 Beyond that, NuGet maintains all the specifications related to how packages are structured (including [localization](Create-Packages/Creating-Localized-Packages.md) and [debug symbols](Create-Packages/Symbol-Packages.md) and how they are referenced (including [version ranges](consume-packages/dependency-versions.md) and [pre-release versions](create-packages/Prerelease-Packages.md).
 NuGet also and provides APIs for credential providers (for accessing private hosts) and for developers who write Visual Studio extensions and project templates.